This article briefly discusses about Altria’s (NYSE: MO) liquidity.

 In short, Altria should be just fine despite the negative liquidity ratios and the seemingly low working capital presented in the balance sheets.

 Therefore, there is little concern for Altria’s poor liquidity ratios.

 References and Credits

-1. All financial data in this article were referenced and obtained directly from Altria’s (NYSE:MO) annual and quarterly reports which can be found in Altria’s Earnings Release.
+1. All financial figures presented in this article were referenced and obtained from Altria’s annual and quarterly reports, press releases, investor presentations, SEC filings, earnings letters, etc., which are available at Altria’s Earnings Release.